1887

 Cefalexin

-• Useful for the treatment of bacterial infection of the skin secondary to sarcoptic mange
+• May be useful for the treatment of bacterial infection of the skin secondary to sarcoptic mange

 Clindamycin